python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 In those cases, we follow a deprecation schedule as detailed below.

 Functionality is marked as deprecated by a corresponding note in the release notes and the documentation.
-Were possible, a :class:`~telegram.warnings.PTBDeprecationWarning` is issued when deprecated functionality is used, but this is not mandatory.
+Where possible, a :class:`~telegram.warnings.PTBDeprecationWarning` is issued when deprecated functionality is used, but this is not mandatory.

 From time to time, we may decide to deprecate an API that is particularly widely used.
 In these cases, we may decide to provide an extended deprecation period, at our discretion.

 With version 20.0.0, PTB introduced majorly structural breaking changes without the above deprecation period.
 Should a similarly big change ever be deemed necessary by the development team and should a deprecation period prove too much additional effort, this violation of the stability policy will be announced well ahead of the release in our channel.

-.. _non-bot-api-functionality-1:

 Non-Bot API Functionality
 #########################